TheJacksonLaboratory/CUP-AI-Dx/README.md

 ## Running the primary classifier code

-Currently, the only available code is external validation with pre-built models.
-To run the external validation from the script directory, you can do the following:
+To run the external validation with pre-built models from the script directory, you can do the following:
 ```
 python3 external_validation.py metastatic